DrAdrianDC/Python-Programming/Temperature_Converter_Streamlit_App/README.md

 ## Features

-- Convert Celsius to Fahrenheit and vice versa.
+- Convert Celsius to Fahrenheit and Fahrenheit to Celsius.
 - Keeps a history of all conversions during the session.
 - View conversion history in a dynamic table.
 - Download conversion history as a CSV file.